-On March 27, 2014, the US Bureau of Land Management (BLM) Caliente Office of the State of Nevada accepted TMI's Environmental Assessment ("EA") covering the Nevada portion of the Gold Springs project (NR 14-07, April 3, 2014).
-The acceptance of the EA means that the Company's exploration and resource expansion activities are now authorized to proceed in Nevada.
-The Company envisions staged exploration activities focused on the expansion of the Grey Eagle resource estimate and the future exploration of the identified outcropping gold targets that are located in Nevada.
+On March 27, 2014, the US Bureau of Land Management ("BLM") Caliente Office of the State of Nevada accepted TMI's Environmental Assessment ("EA") covering the Nevada portion of the Gold Springs project (NR 14-07, April 3, 2014).
+On September 22, 2015, the BLM Cedar City Office of the State of Utah accepted TMI's EA covering the Utah portion of the Gold Springs project (NR 15-11, September 29, 2015).
+The acceptance of the EA by the BLM offices of both States means that the Company's exploration and resource expansion activities are now authorized to proceed in Nevada and Utah without the need for additional permitting.
+The Company envisions staged exploration activities focused on the expansion of the Jumbo and Grey Eagle resource estimates, the future testing of the 8-kilometre long Jumbo trend, and the exploration of the other outcropping gold targets that are located in Utah and Nevada.